Building an OpenBSD router using an APU4D4

 Install OpenBSD

 Connect to the serial port.
 I run OpenBSD on my laptop, so I use cu(1) for serial connections.
-Note that the user must be part of the dialer group to use cua(4) devices, so I’ll briefly outline how to make sure that’s the case.
+The user must belong to the dialer group to use cua(4) devices.

-Display the current user and groups they belong to with id(1).
+Display the current user and their groups with id(1).

 $ id